hughsk/mouse-pressed/README.md

 Emitted with the original mouse `event` every time a mouse button is released.

+### pressed.dispose()

+To be called when this instance is no longer required: removes all of the attached event listeners.

 ## License

 MIT.
 See [LICENSE.md](http://github.com/hughsk/mouse-pressed/blob/master/LICENSE.md) for details.